Can You Sue Someone Who Accidentally Injured You?

 Hartley Law Firm: Texas Personal Injury Lawyers Who Can Help

 Hartley Law Firm has years of experience fighting for injury victims throughout Texas and helping them seek the compensation they deserve.
 In 2021, Expertise.com named Austin Hartley one of the “Best Personal Injury Lawyers” in Carrollton.
-If you or your loved one suffered an injury because of someone else’s conduct, contact our office today by telephone or online to schedule a consultation.
+If you or your loved one suffered an injury because of someone else’s conduct, contact our office at 469-502-5307 or online to schedule a consultation.